section-engineering-education/engineering-education/content/articles/advanced-concepts-of-programming-using-dart/index.md

 ### Encapsulation
 Encapsulation is a paradigm of OOP that enables us to hide the values of data fields of a class, by preventing direct access to them by external operations in such a way that could expose hidden implementation details.
-In a nutshell, Encapsulation basically allows the programmer to hide and restrict access to data.
+In a nutshell, Encapsulation allows the programmer to hide and restrict access to data.
 To achieve encapsulation:
 Declare the data fields using the private access modifier.
 In the case of Dart, the underscore prefix modifier(“_”).
 Create public getters and setters that allow indirect access to those variables.